PaulZC/ZED-F9P_FeatherWing_USB/README.md

 u-blox released [version 1.12](https://www.u-blox.com/sites/default/files/UBX_F9_100_HPG_112_ZED_F9P.a26bfd58dfd11c233f8fdba6b99adc5a.bin) of the ZED-F9P firmware on 12th July 2019.
 If you bought your device(s) before then, it would be beneficial to update.
-The update process is straight forward and can be done through
-[u-center](https://www.u-blox.com/en/product/u-center) **but the update can only be done through UART1.
+The update process is straight forward and can be done through the Tools menu in [u-center](https://www.u-blox.com/en/product/u-center) **but the update can only be done through UART1.
 It will fail if you try to update through USB.**

 The [Arduino folder](https://github.com/PaulZC/ZED-F9P_FeatherWing_USB/tree/master/Arduino) contains a sketch called ZED-F9P_Echo.
 This will turn the Adalogger into a simple USB to UART pass-through which you can use to update the ZED-F9P using u-center.
 The code runs at **9600 Baud only** so you must tick the